RichardKelley/richardkelley.github.io/videos.md

 ### Automated Vehicle Simulation

-<p>There are many open-source self-driving car simulators, but they
-tend to focus on high-fidelity 3D graphics.
-In contrast, we needed a simulator </p>

 <p>There are many capable self-driving car simulators, but our
 simulation needs have tended not to align with the features provided by current open-source solutions, which focus on 3D worlds.
 We rarely